hpc-unibe-ch/hpc-unibe-ch.github.io/docs/user-guide/faq.md

 The job is not allowed to start because you have reached the maximum of allowed running jobs for your user in a specific partition.
 Wait for jobs to finish.

 **(ReqNodeNotAvail, UnavailableNodes:...)**
 Some node required by the job is currently not available.
-The node may currently be in use, reserved for another job, in an advanced reservation, DOWN, DRAINED, or not responding.**Most probably there is an active reservation for all nodes due to an upcoming maintenance downtime (see output of** scontrol show reservation) **and your job is not able to finish before the start of the downtime.
+The node may currently be in use, reserved for another job, in an advanced reservation, `DOWN`, `DRAINED`, or not responding.**Most probably there is an active reservation for all nodes due to an upcoming maintenance downtime (see output of** `scontrol show reservation`) **and your job is not able to finish before the start of the downtime.
 Another reason why you should specify the duration of a job (--time) as accurately as possible.
-Your job will start after the downtime has finished.** You can list all active reservations using _scontrol show reservation_.
+Your job will start after the downtime has finished.** You can list all active reservations using `scontrol show reservation`.

 ### Why can't I submit further jobs?